ChessTournamentManager/Documentation/Research/Database Research.md

 </dependency>
 ```

-Then add the `@RedisHash` bean to your model, and give the hash a name that fits your model.
-Then, implement the Serializable class, so that objects of the model class can be serialized and deserialized by Redis.
+Then add the `@RedisHash` bean to your domain class, and give the hash a name that fits.
+Then, implement the Serializable class, so that objects of the domain class can be serialized and deserialized by Redis.
 ```java
 // More imports
 import org.springframework.data.redis.core.RedisHash;